Flying with an Emotional Support Animal - 2022 Guidelines

-Since the policies were updated on November 30, 2020, airlines are adopting them slowly and at their own pace.
-Some of the airlines have already implemented these policies while others are working on them.
+Since the policies were updated, airlines have adopted them slowly and at their own pace.
+Some airlines have already implemented these policies while others are working on them.

-To be on the safe side, it is important that you communicate with the airline before boarding your plane with your emotional support animal.
+To be on the safe side, you must communicate with the airline before boarding your plane with your emotional support animal.